 The Association has obligations under an operating lease for its management office.
-The lease expires after five years and two months following the first day of the month after the Commencement date, June 1, 2019, and provide for renewal options of three (3) years.
+The term of the lease shall be extended for five years beginning October 1, 2024 with a one five year renewal option.
 In the normal course of business, it is expected that these leases will be renewed or replaced by leases on other properties.